Heat Pump Efficiency: SCOP, COP and UK Running Costs

 The A7/W35 comparison point

-To make SCOP figures comparable across manufacturers, the industry uses standardised test points.
-The most commonly cited for UK residential applications is A7/W35 — 7°C outside air temperature, 35°C flow temperature.
+To make SCOP figures comparable across manufacturers, the industry uses standardised test points defined by the European standard EN 14825, which sets out the temperatures, part-load conditions and calculation method behind a SCOP figure.
+The most commonly cited test point for UK residential applications is A7/W35 — 7°C outside air temperature, 35°C flow temperature.
 This reflects a mid-season UK heating scenario reasonably well.
 When comparing heat pumps, always compare SCOP at A7/W35 rather than at higher outdoor temperatures where every heat pump looks impressive.

-At A7/W35, a good air source heat pump achieves SCOP of 3.5–4.5.
-Below 3.0 at this test point should give you pause.
+At A7/W35, a good air source heat pump achieves a SCOP of 3.5–4.5; for context, products must meet a government minimum SCOP of 2.8 to qualify for grant support, and the average for recently MCS-certified air source units is around 3.2.
+A figure below 3.0 at this test point should give you pause.
 Some manufacturers publish only the SCOP at a milder test point (A10/W35 or A15/W35); if you cannot find the A7/W35 figure, ask for it directly.

 How flow temperature affects efficiency and running costs

 Flow temperature is the temperature of the water leaving the heat pump and entering your heating system.
-Every 1°C increase in flow temperature reduces the heat pump's efficiency by roughly 2–3%.
+As a rule of thumb, every 1°C increase in flow temperature reduces the heat pump's efficiency by roughly 2–3%.
 This has a significant practical implication: a heat pump running at 55°C flow (to supply old, undersized radiators) might achieve a SCOP of 2.2–2.5, whereas the same unit running at 35°C flow (into underfloor heating or oversized radiators) might achieve 3.5–4.0.

 This is why heat pump installations often pair with radiator upgrades or underfloor heating.
 The heat pump hardware cost is only part of the picture — the emitter system determines whether you achieve the published efficiency figures in practice.